How to deal with debt collection during the Coronavirus (COVID-19) crisis

 We see that the Corona card is being pulled very quickly, and often by debtors who are still fully operational and can meet their payment obligations.
 Does your debtor claim not to be able to pay due to COVID-19?
 Then ask for written evidence to verify this.
 If a debtor truly no longer has the financial needs to fulfil the payment agreement, it should be possible for the debtor to provide sound evidence.
 For example, this could include:

 - A statement from a third-party expert such as an accountant

 - Screen shots of bank statements showing insufficient balance

 If the debtor does not provide these documents, or if these documents indicate that the situation is not as bad as the debtor claims to be, the payment simply must be made.

 In some cases, a judicial debt collection procedure may be the best solution.
 However, many entrepreneurs wonder whether legal proceedings are currently possible.
 Indeed, many countries are in lockdown, and this also affects the European courts.
-In this article, our international lawyers explain what the current status in their country is, and how the courts deal with it.
+In this article, our international lawyers explain the current status in their country, and how the courts deal with it.